Inside Shoes Are The Quarantine Fashion Trend I Never Expected To Get Behind

 Advertisement

 Margaret Williamson Bechtold — "I’m barefoot most days, so I had to dust off my shoe shelves for this assignment.
-Featuring my favorite gloves I uncovered when reorganizing my styling kit for the billionth time during quar."
+Featuring my favourite gloves I uncovered when reorganising my styling kit for the billionth time during quarantine."

 Advertisement